nottombrown/IceLightsAndMusic/README.md

 # MVP

-Burning man starts on *Aug 24th*.
+Burning man starts on **Aug 24th**.
 When we arrive, we must have the following:

 - [ ] LEDs along the exterior of the frame
 - [ ] LEDs throughout the interior
 - [ ] A sound system (with small speakers in the interior)
 - [ ] A generator that provides reliable power

-We would like to keep the entire budget below $5k
+We'd like to keep the entire electronics budget below $5k

 # Roadmap